-Preparing for the Trip:
+Preparing for the Trip: Passport and Visa:

-Passport and Visa: Yes, you need a passport (someone actually asked that question on one of the boards); and you also need a visa to enter Brazil from the US.
-If you're not a US citizen, you may or may not need a visa...check with the Brazilian embassy in your country.
-The visa must be acquired before coming to Brazil.
-After acquiring the visa you must enter Brazil within 90 days for the visa to be validated, and the visa, typically, is good for multiple entries for five years.
-Make sure you request a 5-year tourist visa, as some guys have ended up with shorter ones and paid the same fee.
-Since mid-2002 the fee increased from \$45 to \$65 and then to \$100 (in 2003) if getting it in person at one of the consulates (Why the increases, and why is it so high in the first place?
-The fee is set to mirror what the US charges Brazilians for a visa.
-When we jack up our fees, they jack up theirs).
-The fees are somewhat higher if you do the transaction by mail, and each consulate seems to have slightly different rules regarding how long it takes, whether they will accept mail applications, and so forth.
-Check with the Brazilian Embassy website (http://www.brasilemb.org/) and look under "consular services" for more information.
-Generally, you'll need a passport that won't expire in the near future, a round-trip plane ticket, a completed application form, and the \$\$ (usually cash-be sure and check first).
-Don't do as a friend of mine did and show up at the airport without the visa.
+Yes, you need a passport (someone actually asked that question on one of the boards); and you also need a visa to enter Brasil from the US.
+If you're not a US citizen, you may or may not need a visa ... check with the Brasilian embassy in your country.
+The visa must be acquired before coming to Brasil.
+After acquiring the visa you must enter Brasil within 90 days for the visa to be validated, and the visa, typically, is good for multiple entries for five years.
+Make sure you request a 5 year tourist visa, as some guys have ended up with shorter ones (90 days) and paid the same fee.
+It seems that this has especially been a problem at the Houston and Miami consulates.
+Since mid-2002 the fee increased from \$45 to \$65 and then to \$100 (in 2003) if getting it in person at one of the consulates.
+Why the increases, and why is it so high in the first place?
+The fee is set to mirror what the US charges Brasilians for a visa.
+When we jack up our fees, they jack up theirs.
+The fees are somewhat higher if you do the transaction by mail (\$10), and each consulate seems to have slightly different rules regarding how long it takes, whether they will accept (or will only accept) mail applications, and so forth.
+Check with the Brasilian Embassy website and look under "consular services" for more information (contact information for all of the consular offices appears in an appendix here).
+Follow the instructions carefully, as personnel at many of the consulates are rather rigid.
+Generally, you'll need a passport that won't expire in the near future, a round-trip plane ticket, a completed application form (with photos), and the \$\$.
+Check with your consular office on acceptable forms of payment.
+The NY consulate, for example, only accepts US Postal Service money orders.
+And DO NOT do as a friend of mine did and show up at the airport without the visa.
 He was stranded in Chicago for two days trying to get the visa and straighten out his flight and hotel reservations.
+Once you have your passport and visa, make a photocopy of the ID page of your passport and the page with the Brasilian visa stamp, and carry this with you at all times while in Brasil.
+You are required by law to carry ID with you at all times, and Brasilian police will give you a difficult time if you don't have proper ID, and they may not accept anything other than a copy of your passport and visa as proper ID.
+Language: